SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex7-SQLConsole/README.md

     Notice that when the first SQL statement is executed, the schema is still set to USER1 and the select statement fails as the CUSTOMER table is in the schema HOTEL.
 The last SELECT statement succeeds because the schema has been changed to HOTEL.

-    Alternatively, the schema can be set using the schema selection dialog
+    Alternatively, the schema can be set using the schema selection dialog.

     ![schema selection dialog](images/change-schema2.png)

     The schemas that the current user has access to are displayed.

+## Exercise 7.10 Connection Settings
-10. Examine the **Connection Settings**.
+1. Examine the **Connection Settings**.

     ![connection settings](images/connection-settings.png)